 How much house can you afford?

 If that question is on your mind, you're in good company.
-The spring buying market is here, and the housing market remains strong across most of the country.
+The fall buying market is here, and the housing market remains strong across most of the country.

 House prices in most markets have now recovered most or all of the value they lost when the housing bubble burst in 2008.